slsu0424/slsu0424.github.io/_posts/2023-07-27-encoding-pubmed-abstracts-for-nlp-tasks.md

 There are numerous approaches to encode text, with more advanced approaches surfacing over the years.
 I will start with one-hot encoding, as it is one of the most familiar data pre-processing techniques for ML.
 However, we will also begin to see the limitations of such a technique through the example below.

 For NLP, one of the simplest techniques for encoding text is to represent each categorical variable (a word) as a binary vector.
-A one-hot vector is a type of binary vector where the index of the word is denoted as '1', and all other words are denoted as '0'.
+A one-hot vector can be thought of as a type of binary vector where the index of the word is denoted as '1', and all other words are denoted as '0'.
 The size/dimension of the vector is determined by the total number of unique words (vocabulary) found in the text.

 Consider the following text: 'I have a fever'.
 The vocabulary consists of 4 unique words (I, have, a, fever), and each word is represented as a one-hot vector.